OmarExpo/invent-backend/README.md

 MONGO DB Atlas(backend - NoSQL for data persistence)

-JWT Authentication
+JWT Authentication (backend)

-Cloudinary (for media management such as images & videos)
+Cloudinary (backend - for media management such as images & videos)

 Visual Studio for IDE of choice